Danikim0124/danikim0124.github.io/_posts/2019-09-29-Testing-Local-Images.md

 #### Places

 The entrance and exit traffic for top 10 stations were accounting for about 20% of total traffic.
 A Figure 1 shows list of top 10 stations with their percentage of traffic among top 10 stations.
-For example, Penn Station, located on 34th street, is about 15%(~ 11 millitons) of top 10 traffics.
+For example, Penn Station, located on 34th street, is about 15%(~ 11 millions) of top 10 traffics.

 Figure 1.
 Station vs. Percentage of traffic for top 10 stations.